SmallSharpToolsOpenSource/BehindMe/README.md

-For this example, there was a need to place a screenshot of the content of the view before changing to a search state so a blurred and darkened image could appear behind that search results.
+For this example, there was a need to place a screenshot of the content of the view before changing to a search state so a blurred and darkened image could appear behind the search results.

 When working with top and bottom bars with table and collection